marilirulita/linter-ruby/README.md

 ## Linter Instructions
 * This code gives information about errors in ruby typing
-* Each time you run the code, it will review the ./lib/tester.rb file, which store an example of a bad code.
+* Each time you run the code, it will review the ./lib/tester.rb file, which stores an example of a bad code.
 * You can modify the ./lib/tester.rb file to see how it changes the different recommendations about correct typing of your code, given in your console.

 ## Examples Good VS Bad code

 ### Unexpected or missed end

->**It checks if there is necessary to add or remove an end to close a block code.**
+>**It checks if it is necessary to add or remove an end to close a block code.**

 **Example of Bad code**